-Thank you for visiting the Office for Victims of Crime (OVC) website.
+Thank you for visiting the OVC website.
 Read the information below carefully to find the best number to call or resource to access for your specific situation.

 If you feel that you are in immediate danger, we strongly urge you to call your local police department’s emergency number (911).

-Find other crisis hotlines, including the National Domestic Violence Hotline and Disaster Distress Helpline, on our helpline referral list.
+Find other crisis hotlines, including the National Elder Abuse Hotline and National Domestic Violence Hotline, on our helpline referral list.

 If you are seeking information on victim services, compensation, and assistance available to victims of crime, please consult our web resources: